LaunchCodeEducation/data-analysis/src/chapters/tableau-intro/tableau-intro.rst

 .. admonition:: Note

-  Many of these articles were written for Tableau Desktop; however, a lot of the materials covered in these articles are applicable to Tableau Public.
+  Many of these articles were written for Tableau Desktop, however, a lot of the materials covered in these articles are applicable to Tableau Public.

 | `The Tableau Workspace <https://help.tableau.com/current/pro/desktop/en-us/environment_workspace.htm>`__.